kkeller39/knowledge-center/pages/documents/Getting Started/getting-started-with-live-chat.md

 2. **Custom agent tools**: within the [agent workspace](agent-manager-workspace-agent-tools-for-live-chat-agent-workspace-for-live-chat.html) there are [**widgets**](agent-manager-workspace-workspace-configuration-adding-your-own-widgets.html) that contain additional tools, webpages or applications for agents to use during the conversation.
 For example there is a custom CRM integration widget that pulls up the record of the customer in an active conversation.
 3. **Multiple away states**: by default, your agents can be ‘online’ and available to take messages, ‘busy’, or ‘away’.
 These [away states](agent-manager-workspace-workspace-configuration-multiple-away-states.html) affect the flow of incoming conversations, and are customizable to give better granularity in reporting agent times - e.g. create an away state for training.
 4. **Configure CoBrowse**: For high touch conversations, agents can connect to customers screens and conduct a [CoBrowse session](agent-manager-workspace-agent-tools-for-live-chat-cobrowse-for-live-chat.html).
 Administrators can define which agents have this capability.
 5. **Agent guide**: Agent training should include your business processes as well as best practices for conducting conversations.
 LivePerson has developed an expertise in agent training that substantially increases performance.
-To learn more, ask account team for specialized training and the LivePerson University.
+To learn more, ask your account team for specialized training and information on LivePerson University.
 6. **SSO Login**: brands have the option to connect LivePerson to their company’s secured hub for [SSO integration](Security-regulations-SSO-unified-login.html).

 ## Step 5: Fine tune operations for greater efficiencies